MRes Sustainable FuturesFind a programme

 Part-time study requires daytime weekday attendance.

-This programme is one of five South West Doctoral Training Partnership interdisciplinary pathways that are delivered in partnership with the Universities of Bath and Exeter.
+This programme is one of five South West Doctoral Training Partnership interdisciplinary pathways that are delivered in partnership with the University of Bath, University of the West of England and University of Exeter.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

-The Faculty of Social Sciences and Law has an allocation of 1+3 and +3 ESRC scholarships for this interdisciplinary pathway.
+The Faculty of Social Sciences and Law has an allocation of 1+3 (MRes and PhD) and +3 (PhD) ESRC scholarships for this interdisciplinary pathway.
+The closing date for studentship applications is early February 2018.

 Further information on funding for prospective UK, EU and international postgraduate students.